Foxinatel/COMS20012-Notes/csb.typ

 - Doesn't completely protect against new threats
 - Doesn't protect against viruses, trojans, etc.

-*Generic Techniques for Enforcing Policy:*
+=== Generic Techniques for Enforcing Policy:
 - Service Control: Determine the types of Internet services that can be accessed
 - Direction Control: Determine the direction in which particular service requests are allowed
-- User Control: Controls access to a service according to which user is attempting to access it.
+- User Control: Controls access to a service according to which user is attempting to access it

-*Types of Firewall:*
+=== Types of Firewall:
 - Packet Filtering Firewall (Works at Network layer, IP)
 - Circuit-level Gateway (Works at Transport layer, TCP)
 - Stateful Inspection Firewall
 - Application Level Gateway (Works at higher layers)

-*Packet Filtering:*
+=== Packet Filtering:
 - Simple and effective, uses packet addresses and transport protocol type to determine policy
 - Works at most up to Transport layer, but on packet level
 - Stateless
 - Fast processing
-- Lack of upper-layer functionality
 - Doesn't supported advanced user authentication schemes
-- Cannot block specific application commands.
-All-or-nothing
+- Lack of granularity, cannot differentiate between traffic from one application

 #colbreak()

 == Firewalls (continued)
-*Application-level Gateway (AKA Application Proxy):*
+=== Application-level Gateway (AKA Application Proxy):
 - Acts as a relay for Application-level traffic
 - Tends to be more secure than packet filters
 - Large processing overhead as all traffic must be forwarded

-*Stateful Inspection Firewall:*
+=== Stateful Inspection Firewall:
 - Maintains state from one packet to another in the input stream
 - Good at detecting attacks split across muliple packets

-*Circuit-level Gateway (AKA Circuit-level proxy):*
+=== Circuit-level Gateway (AKA Circuit-level proxy):
 - Can be stand-alone, or can be performed by an application-level gateway for specific applications
 - Does not permit end-to-end TCP connections
 - Traffic will appear as if it's coming from the gateway itself

-*Personal Firewalls:*
+=== Personal Firewalls:
 - Useful to compensate for lack of regular firewall
 - Can generate logs of accesses